digitaldev-lx/log-hole/README.md

 digitaldev-lx/log-hole is open-sourced software licensed under the MIT license.

 ## About DigitalDev
-DigitalDev is a web development agency based in Lisbon, Portugal, specializing in Laravel, Livewire, and Tailwind CSS.
-Our partnership with Codeboys enables us to provide exceptional solutions tailored to our clients’ needs.
+[DigitalDev](https://www.digitaldev.pt) is a web development agency based on Lisbon, Portugal.
+We specialize in Laravel, Livewire, and Tailwind CSS.
+[Codeboys](https://www.codeboys.pt) is our special partner and we work together to deliver the best solutions for our clients.